busathlab/mdlab/docs/namd_lab2.md

 > This step typically takes the longest for CHARMM-GUI to process, and you may even get a blank white screen for a while.
 You might consider copying the link that shows just below the yellow CHARMM box in case of a time out.

 #### Build Components
-Nothing needs to be adjusted here.
+Click to continue

-#### Assemble Components
+#### Assemble Components (1 of 2)
-Nothing needs to be adjusted here.
+Click to continue

-#### Assemble Generated Components
+#### Assemble Components (2 of 2)
-You can now view the ultimate system size.

-> If you are publishing using this structure, you might want to copy down some of these statistics for reference.
+> You can now view the ultimate system size.
+If you are hoping to publish using this structure, you might want to document some of these statistics.

-- Force Field options should be set to CHARMM36m if your CHARMM version is at least c42.
+- `Force Field options` should be set to CHARMM36m if your CHARMM version is at least c42.
 As we will be using NAMD primarily in this lab, you can use CHARMM36m regardless of CHARMM version available to you.
 - Check `NAMD` under `Input Generation Options`
 - Ensure `Generate grid information for PME FFT automatically` is enabled
 - Ensure `NPT ensemble` is checked